 In 1995, I moved to Worcestershire, where I still live with my husband and our cat, Sid.
 Frequent visits to Cornwall, home to vibrant artists’ colonies since the late 19th century, reawakened my interest in art and inspired me to take up painting again.
 I have taken courses at both the St Ives School of Painting and Newyln School of Art.
 Some of my work is influenced by the dramatic coastlines of West Cornwall.

-I am a co-organiser of Worcestershire Open Studios, which in 2017 will see artists open studios, homes and shared spaces at 70 locations across the county from 26 to 28 August.
+I am a co-organiser of Worcestershire Open Studios, which in 2017 saw artists open studios, homes and shared spaces at 70 locations across the county over the August bank holiday weekend.
 I volunteer for St Paul’s Hostel in Worcester and I’m passionate about social justice issues like climate change, fair-trade, homelessness and human trafficking.

-My paintings are characterised by rich colours and strong textures.
+My work is characterised by rich colours and strong textures.
 There are strong references to geology, science and the natural environment in much of my work.
 I am currently working on a series of 92 paintings inspired by the elements in the periodic table.

 I enjoy the freedom that comes with painting and the exciting possibilities that a blank canvas or board presents.
 I work predominantly with acrylics and prefer palette knives to paint brushes.
 Sometimes I begin a new piece with a clear idea in mind, at other times colour is the starting point, and everything else flows from there.
 I think creating art is as much about having the confidence to just give it a go than necessarily having all the technical skills or a formal art education.

 My work is regularly exhibited at venues across Worcestershire and beyond.
-A piece of my work was selected for the 2017 Society of Women Artists Annual Exhibition at the Mall Galleries in London and I was a finalist in the 2017 ArtGeminiPrize.
-I've also had work short-listed for the prestigious Cork Street Open and 2017 National Open Art competion.
+My work has been selected for the 2017 Society of Women Artists Annual Exhibition at the Mall Galleries in London and I was a finalist in the 2017 ArtGeminiPrize.
+I've also had work short-listed for the 2013 Cork Street Open and 2017 National Open Art competion.